ITSM

 Depending on what you want to check, IT audits can be divided into a few main categories:

-- Controls or risk audits.
+• Controls or risk audits.
 Evaluate how well your internal IT controls work and whether they reduce risks effectively.
 This type helps you spot gaps in security, Access Management, and policies.
+A Governance, Risk, and Compliance (GRC) framework can support this type of audit by providing a structured approach to managing risks and controls.

-- System or application audits.
+• System or application audits.
 Review specific systems or software to confirm they work properly, are secure, and meet user needs.
-A software audit is a common case: it checks software versions, licenses, usage, and whether you’re compliant with vendor agreements.
+A software audit is a common case.
+It checks software versions, licenses, usage, and whether you are compliant with vendor agreements.

 IT audit checklist